-From mid-July until mid-August is the optimal time to prune your roses.
-For the warmer Joburg climate, late July is ideal, depending on weather conditions.
-Pruning allows for your roses to receive a much needed trim that will not only ensure hearty growth and exquisite blooms into the Summer season but will also assist in maintaining the finest appearance and keeping your rose bushes strong.
+From late July until mid-August is the optimal time to prune your roses.
+Pruning allows for your roses to receive a much-needed trim that will not only ensure hearty growth and exquisite blooms into the summer season but will also assist in maintaining the finest appearance and keeping your rose bushes strong.

 Pruning can be a largely enjoyable task with the right equipment.
-Ensure that you have a sharp pair of secateurs, gardening gloves, a bag for your clippings, a trusted insecticide or insect spray cocktail (with various alternatives visit Lifestyle Home Garden for advice on what is available in our plant doctor section), rose fertiliser, a garden fork and an organic material or compost.
+Ensure that you have a sharp pair of secateurs, gardening gloves, a trusted organic insecticide or insecticide and fungicide cocktail (visit Lifestyle Home Garden for advice on what is available), and an organic rose fertiliser.

 Rose Pruning Step 1:

-Cut the main stems to about 30cm above ground level at approximately equal heights (About two-thirds of the rose bush should be cut off)
+Cut the rose bush to hip height at approximately equal heights (About two-thirds of the rose bush should be cut off)

 Rose Pruning Step 2: